 Specific regulatory changes also may have a direct impact on the revenue of our Asset Management business.
 In addition to regulatory scrutiny and potential fines and sanctions, regulators continue to examine different aspects of the asset management industry.
 For example, the use of "soft dollars," where a portion of commissions paid to broker-dealers in connection with the execution of trades also pays for research and other services provided to advisors, has been reexamined by different regulatory bodies and may in the future be limited or modified.
 In particular, the enactment of the Markets in Financial Instruments Directive II ("MiFID II"), regulates the use of soft dollars for certain parts of our business.
 Although a substantial portion of the research relied on by our Asset Management business in the investment decision-making process is generated internally by our investment analysts, external research, including external research paid for with soft dollars, is important to the process.
 This external research generally is used for information gathering or verification purposes, and includes broker-provided research, as well as third-party provided databases and research services.
-The ultimate impact of MiFID II on our use of soft dollars is uncertain, although it may reduce our ability to utilize commissions to pay for research services and other soft dollar services.
-This would require changes to our operational processes and may result in increased costs allocated to research services.
-For the year ended December 31, 2016, our Asset Management business obtained research and other services through third-party soft dollar arrangements, the total cost of which we estimate to be approximately \$23 million.
+As a result of MiFID II, our European Union and U.K. Asset Management subsidiaries intend to pay directly for broker research services (instead of utilizing commissions to pay for such services) with respect to certain client accounts managed by these offices.
+The ultimate impact of MiFID II on our Asset Management business and on the financial industry as a whole remains uncertain, although it has reduced our ability to utilize commissions to pay for research services and other soft dollar services for European-based businesses.
+Similar pressures may come from other markets around the globe, which may further increase costs related to those research services.
+For the year ended December 31, 2017, our Asset Management business obtained research and other services through third-party soft dollar arrangements, the total cost of

 In addition, new regulations affecting the asset management business, including those regarding the management of U.S. mutual funds, hedge funds, UCITs funds and the use of certain investment products may impact our Asset Management business and result in increased costs.
 For example, the European Union has adopted updated directives on the coordination of laws, regulations and administrative provisions relating to undertakings for collective investment in transferable securities ("UCITS V") with respect to various subjects.
-Among other things, UCITS V establishes remunerations policies which may impact the structure of compensation for certain portfolio managers and other personnel within the Company.
+Among other things, UCITS V establishes remunerations policies which impact the structure of compensation for certain portfolio managers and other personnel within the Company.
 UCITS V also_establishes certain regulations governing oversight and independence of depository functions.
 While these rules have already been implemented, they could further impact our personnel or result in changes to our operations, resulting in increased costs to the business.
 In addition, many regulators around the world, including those in the U.S., continue to adopt disclosure requirements impacting the asset management business, as well as changes to the laws, rules and regulations relating to recordkeeping and reporting obligations.